 - Serve the beans over a bowl of rice or with warmed flour tortillas, with optional toppings like cheese, cilantro, green onions, or a finely diced red onion.

-Pressure Cooker Pinto Beans with Mexican Chorizo
+Southwestern Pinto Beans with Chorizo (Instant Pot Recipe)

 Ingredients